We have more than 1,400 volunteers providing practical help to patients and visitors and complementing the work of paid staff at the Trust.

-  King’s Volunteers takes seriously its commitment to those who give their time.
-All our volunteers follow a thorough training programme which enables them to be of more help, quicker, and to demonstrate the work they have done to potential employers and educators.
+We take our commitment to those who give us their time very seriously.
+All our volunteers have full training so they can provide help as quickly as possible and demonstrate the work they have done to potential employers and educators.
 They also receive high-quality, day-to-day support from the people leading their team.

-By supporting volunteers to support our patients, we ensure patients have the best possible experience and that volunteers can pursue their own personal goals.
+By supporting volunteers, we ensure patients have the best possible experience and that volunteers can pursue their own personal goals.

-The recruitment process takes about eight weeks, from attending our recruitment event to the point at which you are offered a start date.
+The recruitment process takes about eight weeks, from coming to our recruitment event to the point at which you are offered a start date.

-Please note: our recruitment events are currently heavily subscribed.
-You may have to wait up to seven weeks for an available date, although we will offer you an earlier date if one becomes available.
+Please note: our recruitment events are currently heavily subscribed and you may have to wait up to seven weeks for an available date.

 If you are successful, we will invite you to join King’s Volunteers.
-We have to complete the same pre-employment checks for our volunteers as we do for paid members of staff, so before you start you must provide satisfactory references, pass Disclosure and Barring (DBS) checks and be cleared by Occupational Health.
+Before you start you must provide satisfactory references, pass Disclosure and Barring (DBS) checks and be cleared by Occupational Health.